stijlist/stijlist.github.io/_posts/2015-07-30-when-object-orientation-works-a-rule-of-thumb.md

 now, not as a JavaScript framework, but _a way to [model user interface as a value](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/)_ - it's changing the way people think about user interface programming because of the [power value semantics give us](https://www.youtube.com/watch?v=xsSnOQynTHs).
-If you've already drank [the Datomic kool-aid](http://www.infoq.com/presentations/Deconstructing-Database), you can see that it's doing the same thing - taking the database, something that used to be modeled as a reference, and enabling us to [model it as a value](http://www.infoq.com/presentations/Datomic-Database-Value) &sup1;.
+If you've already drunk [the Datomic kool-aid](http://www.infoq.com/presentations/Deconstructing-Database), you can see that it's doing the same thing - taking the database, something that used to be modeled as a reference, and enabling us to [model it as a value](http://www.infoq.com/presentations/Datomic-Database-Value) &sup1;.